Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 7 - What to Do If You're Infected/Chapter7-WhattoDo_IfYoure_Infected.md

 | **Ransomware** | **Disconnect from network** (prevent spread).
 Document ransom message.
 Check backups immediately. **Contact professional assessor before payment.** |
 | **Business Network** | Network isolation of affected systems.
 Incident response team activation.
 Professional forensics and removal. |

-### Chapter Summary: Professional Infection Response

-* **Early Detection** prevents 90% of serious damage.
-* **Systematic Removal** ensures complete threat elimination.
-* **Prevention Implementation** (post-cleaning hardening) stops 95% of reinfections.

 ***

+### Chapter Summary: Key Takeaways

+Review the most critical concepts learned in this chapter to cement your foundation:

+* **Time is Critical:** Quick response determines the final cost and data safety.
+* **Containment:** Disconnect from the internet immediately when a threat is confirmed.
+* **Professional Help:** Seek help for ransomware, financial malware, or if the system won't boot.

+#### Professional Insight:

+> "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive."

+### What's Next?

-In Chapter 8, we'll cover basic computer maintenance—the routine care that prevents problems before they become emergencies and keeps your cleaned system running optimally for years.
+In **Chapter 8**, we'll cover **Keeping Your Computer Healthy**—the essential knowledge you need to master the routine care that prevents problems before they become emergencies.

 **Remember:** Malware infection isn't a matter of if, but when.
 Being prepared with professional response procedures turns potential disasters into manageable inconveniences.